 Perfect vegan mashed potato.
 Mash is one of those foods, that to me, is like nectar to the gods.
 I can’t remember the first time I tried it, or a time when it has never been one of my favourite foods, however, I will eat it straight from the pan.
 That’s how much I love it.

 When I was little, we didn’t have a lot of spare money, so my mum would stew up a little mince with an onion and a carrot, and we would have this over mash.
 I still remember it tasting so good though as we ate it out of bowls, steaming hot, blowing on the spoons trying to cool it off.
 I suppose it is honestly the ultimate comfort for me.
 It is plain, simple and so delicious.

 Mashed Potato is a curious dish, in that it is like the British version of rice or pasta: we serve it with a multitude of dishes.
 Bangers and Mash.
 Crowning a Shepherds Pie.
-With vegan gravy and veg.
+With vegan gravy and veg and maybe dauphinoise potato.
 On Christmas Day.
 At Thanksgiving, with my vegan meatloaf.
 And leftovers?
 Make Bubble and Squeak!

 How do you make Vegan Mashed Potato?

 Well, that’s pretty easy!
 I like to add a dash of milk (soy and unsweetened are my favourite) and vegan butter (salted) to start the mashing process off.
 Once you’re happy that you have the correct consistency, then you can add yours seasonings.
 Some people love to add chopped chives, mustard, garlic powder or roast fresh garlic, others like a pinch of nutmeg or a handful of grated vegan cheese.

 - Potatoes.
 I like to use red potatoes as I think they have a creamy texture.

 - Soy Milk, unsweetened.
 You can also use almond milk, cashew milk or oat milk but do ensure whatever dairy-free milk you used is unsweetened.